Step 4: Create the Temporary Tuning Rules

 - You must monitor all traffic that matches this rule.
 For any traffic that is legitimate, you should tune the appropriate allow rule to include the application, and creating a custom application where appropriate.

-- Unlike the allow rules that allow applications on the default port only, this rule allows web-browsing and SSL traffic on any port so that you can find gaps in your allow list.
+- Unlike the whitelist rules that allow applications on the default port only, this rule allows web-browsing and SSL traffic on any port so that you can find gaps in your whitelist.

 - Because this rule is intended to find gaps in policy, limit it to known users on your network.
-See Create User Groups for Access to Allowed Applications.
+See Create User Groups for Access to Whitelist Applications.

 - Make sure you also explicitly allow SSL as an application here if you want to allow users to be able to browse to HTTPS sites that aren’t decrypted (such as financial services and healthcare sites).